A Brief Overview of Right-to-Work Laws

 Unionized workplaces in states that have passed these laws are required to extend the same compensation package (and even offer union representation) to workers who refuse to join the union.
 Since those who don't join are not required to pay dues, thus weakening the union's ability to organize and remain politically active, critics say their main goal is to suppress union membership.

-However, proponents of these laws counter that no one should be forced into joining a union as a condition of employment.
-And since many of these unions represent public employees, supporters of right-to-work laws believe it creates a conflict of interests.
+However, proponents of these laws counter that if someone chooses not to join a union (which is a federally protected right) they should not have to pay a monthly in-kind payment to the union.
+And since many of these unions represent public employees, supporters of right-to-work laws believe it creates a conflict of interest.

 How Federal Labor Law and Right-to-Work Laws Intersect